 ∙ Any other documents you feel are relevant or may be helpful to resolving your legal matter

 ∙ Any and all questions you have for us

 What are your normal business hours?

 Our office is open Monday through Friday 8:00 a.m. to 5:00 p.m.
-If necessary, we can schedule a conference or telephone call with our attorneys outside of our normal business hours.
+If necessary, we can schedule a conference or telephone call with our attorney outside of our normal business hours.

 When can you take my calls?

 During normal business hours, your call will be answered by our office manager Katja.
-Both Abbie Obenour and Hannah Botkin-Doty also have a voicemail box that allows you to leave a message at any time.
+Abbie Obenour has a voicemail box that allows you to leave a message at any time.